UniBen/CMS/README.md

 * Aim for 100% code coverage
 * Make dynamic registration of editable types easy via a service provider
 * Reduce JS bundle size as much as possible
+* Remove server side rendered editables and use vue components with ssr instead to simplify process.